roderickslieker/Rintro/README.md

 -   Save objects to \`Rdata files, so you can continue with it next time without the need for rerunning the complete script

+-   Above all: it's FREE well maintained software with a large user community in each (scientific) field

 <br>

 <br>